-- 1. They participate at their own costs and do not receive EU funding; - They implement action tasks; - 3.
+- 1. They participate at their own costs and do not receive EU funding; - 2.
+They implement action tasks; - 3.
 They do not sign the grant agreement (as they are not beneficiaries); - 4.
-They are, however, identified in the grant agreement; they must be listed in Article 9.1 MGA, and their tasks must be mentioned in the proposal Part B and subsequent project DOA; - 5.
-Because associated partners perform those project tasks attributed to them in the project DOA and there is no direct contractual link between the associated partner and IHI JU, the consortium collectively takes responsibility for the associated partner's work in the project (see 'Responsibility of the consortium/designated beneficiary for the associated partner' below); - Associated partners may sign the consortium agreement11 wherein those rights and responsibilities that accrue to beneficiaries and affiliated entities under the grant agreement (e.g., access rights) may also be conferred on the associated partners; - 7.
+They are, however, identified in the grant agreement; they must be listed in Article 9.1 MGA, and their tasks must be mentioned in the proposal Part B and subsequent project DOA; - Because associated partners perform those project tasks attributed to them in the project DOA and there is no direct contractual link between the associated partner and IHI JU, the consortium collectively takes responsibility for the associated partner's work in the project (see 'Responsibility of the consortium/designated beneficiary for the associated partner' below); - Associated partners may sign the consortium agreement10 wherein those rights and responsibilities that accrue to beneficiaries and affiliated entities under the grant agreement (e.g., access rights) may also be conferred on the associated partners; - 7.
 Their contribution does not count as financial or in-kind contributions towards an IHI JU project; - 8.
-They have no direct obligations regarding the reporting of their contributions; - They are not required to have a legal/capital link to a beneficiary such as is required for affiliated entities.
+They have no direct obligations regarding the reporting of their contributions; - 9.
+They are not required to have a legal/capital link to a beneficiary such as is required for affiliated entities.11

-While Article 9.1 of the MGA refers to 'Associated partners' as one type of third party (amongst others) that can be involved alongside the beneficiaries for implementing the action (what we refer to as case 'a' associated partner) a second type of associated partner is considered in the context of IHI JU's participation in Horizon Europe actions (what we refer to as case 'b' associated partner).
+While Article 9.1 of the MGA refers to 'Associated partners' as one type of third party (amongst others) that can be involved alongside the beneficiaries for implementing the action (what we refer to as case 'a'

-11 See 5.3.5 ('Grant Agreement Preparation')
+10 See 5.3.5 ('Grant Agreement Preparation')

-12 See 2.4.2 above
+11 See 2.4.2 above